 There are several reasons why investors participate in real estate syndications.
-As noted above, one of those reasons is when someone does not want to or cannot afford to purchase a property directly.
+One of those reasons is when someone does not want to or cannot afford to acquire the property directly.

-In other circumstances, someone simply may not have sufficient capital to purchase an investment property on their own.
-They might only have $100,000 to invest, for example, which may not be enough to acquire, renovate and stabilize a property.
+In other circumstances, someone simply may not have sufficient capital to acquire the property on their own.
+For example, an accredited investor might only have $100,000 to invest, which may not be enough to acquire, renovate and stabilize a property.
 This is a prime example of when the syndication’s partnership model works particularly well.

 Who is Involved in Real Estate Syndication?

 Sponsors will usually have an equity stake in the deal themselves.
 This is a way of ensuring that the sponsor and investors’ interests are aligned.
-The sponsor may also collect various development fees along the way, as well as a share of the profits that are not usually not paid out until the investors have earned a certain degree of return first.
+The sponsor may also collect various development fees along the way.
+For example, most will charge acquisition fees to pay for the time they spent identifying, underwriting, and closing on any given investment opportunity.

 Would you like to learn more about the costs and benefits that come with real estate syndication?
 Check out Smartland today to find out more.